-To fully understand the extent of the problem and the underlying reason driving the settlement, Jacobs specified a site investigation that included settlement measurements, probing and drainage and buried services investigation.
+To fully understand the extent of the problem and the underlying reason driving the settlement, a site investigation was specified that included settlement measurements, probing and drainage and buried services investigation.

 Each block had a number of pavement slabs that had varying levels of settlement in different directions ranging from 5mm to 50mm and mainly concentrated along the slabs’ edges, as shown in Figure 4.
 It was believed that the underlying reason for excessive settlement is due to sealant failure between the slabs (see Figure 5), which resulted in high water ingress at these locations, which in combination with the aircraft’s dynamic wheel loading can lead to pumping and sub-base erosion as illustrated in Figure 6.

 The principal designer on this project, Jacobs, provided Geobear with a number of design requirements for the proposed solution which were as follows:

 > Lift the affected slabs so they are releveled with adjacent slabs.

 > The geopolymer material should have a compressive strength of more than 1MPa.

 > The geopolymer material should have a minimum design life of 25 years.

 Depending on the geopolymer mix, the structural and functional characteristics of the geopolymer can vary substantially.
 For example, highly expansive geopolymers can be very efficient in lifting structures, however, they may not have sufficient strength to resist structural and dynamic loading (i.e. wheel loading).
 On the other hand, low expansive geopolymers may not be very efficient in lifting structures, but they tend to have excellent strength to resist structural and dynamic loading.
 Therefore, it was necessary to select an appropriate geopolymer type that would provide an optimum balance between lift capability and strength to provide the client with the most cost-effective design solution.